 If you are fond of using Torrent clients to download stuff, this search engine will help you find the magnet links to the exact files when you try searching for a file through searX.
 When you access the settings (preferences) for searX, you would find a lot of advanced things to tweak from your end.

-General tweaks include – adding/removing search engines, rewrite HTTP to HTTPS, remove tracker arguments from URL, and so on.
+General tweaks include – adding/removing search engines, rewriting HTTP to HTTPS, removing tracker arguments from URLs, and so on.
 It’s all yours to control.
-The user experience may not be the best here but if you want to utilize multiple search engines while keeping your privacy in check, searX is a great alternative to Google.
+The user experience may not be the best here, but if you want to utilize multiple search engines while keeping your privacy in check, searX is a great alternative to Google.

-The only problem here is, you may not have a single domain active for the search engine.
-Hence, there are multiple searx instances, if the button below does not work, you should browse the list of instances to look for others or just host it yourself.
+The only problem here is you may not have a single domain active for the search engine.
+Hence, there are multiple searx instances, if the button below does not work, you should browse the list of instances to look for others or host it yourself.

 Peekier is another fascinating privacy-oriented search engine.
 Unlike the previous one, it is not a metasearch engine.
 It may not be the fastest search engine I’ve ever used but it is an interesting take on how search engines could evolve in the near future.

 When you type in a search query, it not only fetches a list of results but also displays the preview images of the web pages listed.
-So, you get a “peek” on what you look for.
-While the search engine does not store your data, the web portals you visit do track you.
+So, you get a “peek” at what you are looking for.
+While the search engine does not store your data, the web portals you visit track you.

-So, in order to avoid that to an extent, Peekier accesses the site and generates a preview image to decide whether to head into the site or not (without you requiring to access it).
-In that way, you allow fewer websites to know about you – mostly the ones you trust.
+So, to avoid that to an extent, Peekier accesses the site and generates a preview image to decide whether to head into the site or not (without you requiring access to it).
+That way, you allow fewer websites to know about you – mostly the ones you trust.

 I used Ecosia for a while as my primary search engine.
 It’s a one-of-a-kind privacy-focused search engine that plants trees if you use it.

 They use Bing’s search results at the core.
-They make money from sponsored ads on the search result pages.
-However, they contribute a significant amount of money to notable organizations and activists helping plant more trees.
+They make money from sponsored ads on search result pages.
+However, they contribute significant money to notable organizations and activists helping plant more trees.

 At first, this might seem to be controversial.
-But they share monthly financial reports and I’ve also observed respectable organizations involved with Ecosia to help plant more trees.
-In addition to all this, they claim that their servers run on 100% renewable energy.
+But they share monthly financial reports, and I’ve also observed respectable organizations involved with Ecosia to help plant more trees.
+In addition, they claim that their servers run on 100% renewable energy.

 With Ecosia, you get a similar user interface to Google.

-But it really comes down to your preference and whom would you choose to trust while surfing the Internet.
+But it comes down to your preference and whom you would choose to trust while surfing the Internet.